Chords + Lyrics | All Right Now

 All Right Now Chords: Unlock the Power of Classic Rock Progressions

-All Right Now‘s chords are based on the traditional blues progression of the I, IV, and V, though there’s more to them than that.
+All Right Now’s chords are built on the traditional blues framework of I, IV, and V, though there’s a bit more going on beneath the surface.

 Main riff

-In the key of A, we briefly move to a D/F# chord (IV with 3rd in the bass).
-When repeated, the rhythm and length of the chord changes but it’s still just A – D/F#, like this:
+In the key of A, we briefly move to a D/F# chord (IV with the 3rd in the bass).
+When repeated, the rhythm and chord duration change, but it’s still just A – D/F#, like this:

 ||: A D/F# | A N.C | D/F# | A N.C :||